hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/01_advR-matching.md

 We'll be using the `match` function to evaluate which samples are present in both dataframes, and then re-order them.
 This function takes at least 2 arguments:

 1. a vector of values to *be matched*
-2. a vector of values to be *matched against*.
+2. a vector of values to be *searched for values matching the first vector*

 The function returns the position in the second vector of the matches.
 Let's create vectors `first` and `second` to demonstrate how it works: